 WWE trademark filings made some unusual headlines recently.
-As the company planned to rename Walter, they unknowingly chose the name of Nazi U-Boat commander who served under Adolf Hitler in World War II.
+As the company planned to rename Walter, they unknowingly chose the name of a Nazi U-Boat commander who served under Adolf Hitler in World War II.
 The trademark documents are usually uncontroversial affairs, though.

 World Championship Wrestling is officially a part of the WWE library of programming.
 The company existed in some form or another for as long as the Turner networks, which now host AEW, supported them.
 In 2001, WWE bought WCW and folded them into their own portfolio.